 Getting to Telavi

-Situated to the East of Tbilisi, at the base of the Caucasus Mountains, the drive here takes two-three hours.
-To get the most out of the Kakheti region, having your own car is the best bet.
-Daily buses head this way from Tbilisi, and day trips are very popular.
+Situated east of Tbilisi, at the base of the Caucasus Mountains, the drive here takes two to three hours.
+To make the most out of the Kakheti region, having your own car is the best bet.
+Daily buses head this way from Tbilisi, and day trips to the area are also very popular.

 Where to stay in Telavi

-Guesthouses and hotels are everywhere, with most budgets covered.
-Airbnb’s are also available.
-It’s not a massive town, so anywhere around the town centre would be a good choice.
+Guesthouses and hotels are plentiful, covering most budgets.
+Airbnbs are also available.
+It’s not a massive town, so staying anywhere near the town centre would be a good choice.

 Where to eat and drink in Telavi

-- Get to Zodiako (popular place at the top of town.
+- Get to Zodiako (popular place at the top of town, especially for dumplings.
 The mushroom khinkali is delicious)

 Things to see and do in Telavi

-Batonistsikhe Castle sits in the middle of town, and houses the Museum.
+Batonistsikhe Castle sits in the middle of town, and houses the local museum.

-King Erekle on his horse watches over the valley behind the castle.
+King Erekle Statue The king on his horseback overlooks the valley behind the castle.

-The Giant Plane Tree is a popular place to visit.
+The Giant Plane Tree is a popular and impressive natural landmark in the town.

 DAY TRIPS from Telavi

-Alaverdi Cathedral is only a short drive from Telavi, and along with nearby Ikalto Monastery, offers some good photo opportunities.
-Nekresi Monastery is close by, and sits high up on a hill, offering rewarding views.
+Alaverdi Cathedral is only a short drive from Telavi.
+Along with nearby Ikalto Monastery, it offers some excellent photo opportunities.
+Nekresi Monastery is also close by, perched high on a hill and providing rewarding views of the surrounding countryside.

-Gremi Fortress offers another chance to learn about some Georgian history.
-Nearby Temi Winery is a local community run vineyard, and a perfect place to take a break and sample some local grapes.
+Gremi Fortress offers another chance to learn about Georgian history.
+Nearby, Temi Winery is a locally run community vineyard, and the perfect spot to take a break and sample some local grapes.
+Book in advance if you want to enjoy lunch.

-Lagodekhi and the nearby protected area is a cool spot to get some nature and trekking in.
-There’s a helpful information centre, with English speaking staff who will explain all the hiking options to you.
-We hiked up to the Black Grouse Waterfall.
-The hike follows the river, has plenty of shade and scenery, and takes around two hours each way.
+Lagodekhi and the nearby protected area are a cool spot for getting into nature and enjoying some trekking.
+The information centre has helpful English speaking staff who will explain all the hiking options.
+We hiked to the Black Grouse Waterfall – a scenic a scenic two-hour trek each way that follows the river, with plenty of shade and beautiful scenery.

-Sighnaghi calls itself the city of love and attracts more than its share of visitors.
-It’s an eye pleasing town, sitting on top of a hill.
-There’s a museum, and old defensive walls and towers to explore.
-Gets super busy.
-Avoid on weekends.
+Sighnaghi calls itself the ‘city of love‘ and attracts more than its share of visitors.
+It is a charming hilltop town, with a museum to explore and old defensive walls and towers to wander through.
+It gets very busy, so try to avoid visiting on weekends.

 Getting around Telavi

-Most of the attractions are in the centre of town, and easy to reach on foot from your accommodation.
-Plenty of one-way streets to challenge you if you are driving.
+Most of the town’s attractions are in the centre and easily reached on foot from your accommodation.
+If you’re driving, be prepared for plenty of one-way streets to navigate.
 Taxis are never very far away if you need a lift.

 Getting to Georgia

-Daily flights from Europe and the Middle East into Tbilisi and Batumi in the North.
-Istanbul is the main connection from other areas.
-Neighbouring Turkey, Armenia and Russia have border posts for entering and exiting the country.
-It was not possible to enter Azerbaijan when we visited.
+Daily flights connect Tbilisi and Batumi with Europe and the Middle East, with Istanbul serving as the main hub for other international connections.
+Borders with neighboring Turkey, Armenia, and Russia are open for entering and exiting the country.
+When we visited, it was not possible to enter Azerbaijan.

 Useful things to know before visiting Georgia

-Some Bank of Georgia (BOG) ATMs distribute Euro’s and $US.
-You will find one at Galleria Mall, and another at the Airport.
+Some Bank of Georgia (BOG) ATMs distribute Euros and US dollars.
+You’ll find one at Galleria Mall, and another at the airport.

-Public transport is very affordable and you can get anywhere.
+Public transport is very affordable and you can get almost anywhere.

-There’s dogs and cats all over the city.
+Dogs and cats are everywhere in the city.
 They are friendly.

 Be careful when using a pedestrian crossing, even when you have a green crossing signal.